dA505819/dA505819.github.io/README.md

 ## Want to discuss something?

-Any idea regarding a project, interesting facts and figures about latest technology or you can just say hi.
+Any idea regarding a project, interesting facts and figures about latest technology or you can just say Hi.

 ## License
 [MIT](https://github.com/dA505819/dA505819.github.io/blob/master/LICENSE)